taurikalve/react-webpack-typescript-starter/README.md

 # React Webpack TypeScript

 React Webpack with TypeScript development platform.
 Similar to CRA, but more lightweight and customizable.
 Includes **react-refresh** for a better development experience.
+Tested with Node 16+.

 ---